ryssbowh/craft-themes/DEVELOPERS.md

 - Matrix : handles Craft matrix fields
 - MatrixField : handles the fields within a matrix
 - Table : handles Craft table fields
-- TableField : handles the fields within a table field
+- TableField : handles the fields within a table field.
+This transform table fields columns in proper fields

 A field displayer defines how a field is rendered on the front end, each field displayer will handle one type of field.
 This is controlled by the method `getFieldTarget(): string` which will return either the class of the Craft field this displayer can handle, or the class of the themes field (like `Title`, `Author` etc).